Jackson Public School District

 Throwing data FITs

-Davis IB educators follow the IB PYP transdisciplinary approach, developing curriculum focused on issues across subject areas rather than teaching each subject in isolation.
-But Davis IB does set aside differentiated instruction time of 60 to 90 minutes three afternoons each week.
+Educators follow the IB PYP transdisciplinary approach, developing curriculum focused on issues across subject areas rather than teaching each subject in isolation.
+But the school does set aside differentiated instruction time of 60 to 90 minutes three afternoons each week.
 During that time, students receive individual or small-group instruction to help them achieve proficiency or to enhance skills beyond mastery.

 “We derive both the areas of concentration and the groupings from our Star Math and Star Reading data,” continues Grigsby.
 “Each cycle we review the most recent assessments during focused instructional team meetings—that educators playfully refer to as throwing FITs—where we develop strategies and identify resources for the differentiated instruction.
 To deliver that instruction and ensure an effective student-teacher ratio, we pull in a variety of resources, including special-subject teachers, gifted students teachers, instructional assistants, and others.